lauriequincey/snowlines/README.md

 Clicking the above link will redirect to the Earth Engine java script code editor and will allow users to view and run the processing code of this study.
 Written on Earth Engine Code Editor Web-based IDE (JavaScript) v0.1.276.

-- "controller" and "bulCkontroller" contain the manual input settings and filler code needed to run the modules and export the data.
+- "controller" and "bulkController" contain the manual input settings and filler code needed to run the modules and export the data.
 - "snowlines.js" contains the main algorithm for delineating snowlines from Landsats 4-8 at 30m resolution.
 - "climate.js" processes climate data from the ERA5 Land Hourly Reanalysis dataset at 11,312m latitudinal resolution for each season.
 - "imagery.js" collects the imagery for the date, transect, and satellite provided.